Irrigation & Heat Stress Automation

 Ground Truthing

-• In scenario 2, where irrigation scheduling was based on a commercially available model that uses soil moisture, localized weather and forecasts data as inputs, 52.4% water saving was realized compared to grower control block.
+• In scenario 1, where irrigation scheduling was based on a commercially available model that uses soil moisture, localized weather and forecasts data as inputs, 20.8% (year 2) to 52.4% (year 1) water saving was realized compared to grower control block.

-• Similarly, 46.4% of water saving was observed for precision and automated heat stress management using real-time canopy temperature driven cooling system actuation.
+• Similarly, 46.4% (scenario 1, year 1) and 50.7% (scenario 3, year 2) of water saving was observed for precision and automated heat stress management using real-time fruit/canopy temperature driven cooling system actuation.

-• The estimated effective yield in automated block was 21% higher, with 232% higher water use efficiency compared to Grower control block.
+• The estimated effective yield in automated block (scenario 1, year 1) was 21% higher, with 232% higher water use efficiency compared to Grower control block.
 Per the estimates, Automated and Grower control block respectively had about 116 and 50 lbs of fruit per thousand gallons of water applied.

 As part of WSU research trials, we are evaluating various fogging systems to mitigate heat stress in apples.
-For more information, please click here.
+For more information, please click this link.